CHAMPASAKTI

 Copyright© Christopher Buyers

-1827 – 1840 H.H.
+1827 – 1841 H.H.
 Prince (Brhat Chao) H’ui, Prince of Champasakti. b.
 1780, younger son of H.H.
 Prince (Chao) Unga [O], Prince (Chao Muang) of Attapau, educ.
 Royal Corps of Pages, Bangkok, Siam.
-A General in the Siamese forces, he was sent to hunt down and capture the Uparaja Yo, appointed to replace him as Chao Muang Nakhon Champassak (Prince Governor of the State of Champasakti) by the King of Siam, 1827*.
-He d. at Himlot, Champassak, 1840 , having had issue, seven sons and seven daughters:
+A General in the Siamese forces, he was sent to hunt down and capture the Uparaja Yo, and was subsequently appointed to replace him as Chao Muang Nakhon Champassak (Prince Governor of the State of Champasakti) by the King of Siam, 1827*.
+A disastrous fire forced him to abandon Meaung Kaokhankeng in 1837 and remove his capital to Himlot (Himrod).
+He d. after a fall from an elephant, at Himlot, Champassak, 1841 aged 63 years (6th day of the waxing moon of the 5th month, 1202 CS, the year of the mouse, the second decade) (crem. at Muong Cau Hin Lot), having had issue, seven sons and seven daughters:

 Copyright© Christopher Buyers